Nigeria qualify for ninth Women's World Cup in a row

 Shots on target were few and far between, with Nigeria creating most of the chances in the first half only to fail to hit the target, in contrast to Cameroon who managed an effort on goal from their one chance.

-Former Cameroon male legends such as Samuel Eto'o, who now heads up the country's federation, and Geremi were in attendance in a Stade Mohammed V whose sparse attendance was atoned for by some lively support.
+Former Cameroon male legends such as Samuel Eto'o, who now heads up the country's federation, and Geremi Njitap were in attendance in a Stade Mohammed V whose sparse attendance was atoned for by some lively support.

 Those backing Cameroon winced after the break as Atletico Madrid's Ajebade rose to head home Ifeoma Onumonu's cross, so meaning the Indomitable Lionesses needed to find a rare Wafcon goal against Nigeria to stay in contention.